Forced Marriage Overseas

 Forced Marriage Overseas Country Map

-Countries profiled include: Afghanistan, Bangladesh, Bhutan, Burma, China, Egypt, Guinea, India, Iraq, Jordan, Kosovo, Kuwait, Mexico, Nepal, Pakistan, the Palestinian Territories, Philippines, Saudi Arabia, Somalia, South Sudan, Sudan, Syria, Turkey, United Kingdom, and Yemen.*
+Countries profiled include: Australia, Afghanistan, Bangladesh, Bhutan, Burkina Faso, Burma, Canada, China, Dubai, Egypt, The Gambia*, Guatemala, Guinea, Honduras, India, Iraq, Iran, Ireland, Jordan, Kosovo, Kuwait, Mexico, Morocco, Nepal, New Zealand, Pakistan, the Palestinian Territories, Philippines, Saudi Arabia, Somalia, South Sudan, South Africa, Sudan, Syria, Trinidad & Tobago, Turkey, United Kingdom, and Yemen.*

 If you or someone you know may be facing a forced marriage overseas, whether the country in which the marriage may take place is on this list or not, Tahirih staff are available to help discuss your options, and to provide support and referrals both prior to and after travel overseas.

 *Please note this list is not exhaustive of all the countries in the world where individuals from the U.S. may face forced marriage.
 If you are facing a forced marriage in a country that is not on this list, or if you seek more information, please contact us.